FredHutch/slurm-examples/centipede/README.md

 - jobs get killed quickly if not enough resources in priority queue (campus)
-- average run time of jobs that were killed is more than 1h.
+- average run job run time is more than 1.5h .

 Recommendations:

+- Write intermediate **results to disk** at regualr intervals (check pointing not in scope for this tutorial)
-- Either write intermediate results to disks (checkpointing) or make sure jobs run quickly
+- make sure jobs run short so they are **not often interrupted**
-- jobs should be short but not too short, 15-30  min ideal
+- jobs should be short but **not too short**, 15-30  min ideal

 ---